AlexJReid/blog/content/posts/local-api/index.md

 It is likely that this approach is only appropriate for test environments.
 It would be a bad idea to attempt on a production environment, unless you have a clickbait blog post cued up: _I accidentally put my laptop into production and here's what happened!_

-Perhaps the biggest technical flaw is running a Consul agent locally over a potentially slow connection.
+Perhaps the biggest technical flaw is running a Consul agent locally.
 Consul agents are designed to run within the same data center with a low latency (< 10ms).
 An alternative approach would be to provision a remote Consul agent on-demand (or make a pool available to developers), but continue to run Envoy locally.
 This would require some additional configuration but is likely to work.

+Along the same lines, this latency problem goes away if the exact development setup detailed here happened to be on a remote VM on the same VPC.
+[Remote development](https://code.visualstudio.com/docs/remote/vscode-server) is an interesting topic.

 There is a lot going on here but the ideas presented could be abstracted by some scripts to automate and simplify the process so that it is almost invisible to developers.